rust-lagit1/rfcs/text/0000-inferred-types.md

 # Summary
 [summary]: #summary

 This RFC introduces a feature allowing the base type of enumerations and structures to be inferred in contexts where strict typing information already exists.
 Some examples of strict typing include match statements and function calls.
-The syntax is `_::EnumVariant` for enumerations, `_ { a: 1 }` for constructing structs, and `_::method()` for implementations and traits, where `_` is the type.
+The syntax is `_::EnumVariant` for enumerations and `_ { a: 1 }` for constructing structs.

 # Motivation